-&lt;sup>8The right panel of Appendix Figure B.4 plots the difference in wage growth, with or without action, for each worker who did not take actions to increase their pay.
-The average worker who did not take actions believes they sacrificed 1.8 percent of wages by accepting the employer's offer.
+&lt;sup>8The right panel of Appendix Figure B.4 plots the difference in wage growth, with or without action, for each worker who does not take take costly actions to increase their pay.
+The average worker who did not take costly actions believes they sacrificed 1.8 percent of wages by accepting the employer's offer.